ArijitKHaldar/ArchLinuxInstall/README.md

 - Type `n` to make the next partition.
+- Press ENTER to accept partition number as `2`, that is default.
 - Press ENTER to accept the first sector as default value.
 - Type `+120G` to make the ROOT Partition as 120 GiB.

 - Type `n` to make the next partition.
+- Press ENTER to accept partition number as `3`, that is default.
 - Press ENTER to accept the first sector as default value.
 - Type `+370G` to make the HOME partition as 370GiB.

 - Type `n` to make the next partition.
+- Press ENTER to accept partition number as `4`, that is default.
 - Press ENTER to accept the first sector as default value.
-- Press ENTER to accept the last sector as default value.
+- Press ENTER to accept the last sector as all remaining disk space.
 - Type `t` and press ENTER to change the partition type.
 (Accept partition number as Partition 4 when prompted)
 - Type `19` and press ENTER to make Fourth Partition as SWAP Partition.
 - Type `p` and press ENTER to print out the partition table.
 It should be like this